 I changed it again.

 On the eve of the interview, I called a hotline for support.
-I felt so stupid.
+I felt stupid.
 (I don’t even call friends for support.)

-In early January of 2018, the HR personnel flew up to meet me.
+Less than a month, HR personnel flew up to meet me.
 Flew!
 They picked the time and location, but I countered with venues of my own choosing.

 At every turn of this process, I had to resist the urge to be accommodating and considerate of their needs exclusively.
 (They were going out of their way to meet me.
 So much expense.)